The infamous white wines of Burgundy

 A collector’s journey into fine white Burgundy must start in the Cote de Beaune.
-The neighboring Cote de Nuits is largely a red wine paradise, while the Cote de Beaune further south is where the world’s most expensive Chardonnay is planted.
-Corton-Charlemagne is a name that always elicits strong excitement from collectors – the grand cru vineyards of this appellation face south-west toward the village of Pernand-Vergelesses and across the valley toward Savigny.
-The much-revered grand cru takes its name from the first Holy Roman Emperor, who was effectively the ruler of the western civilized world.
+The neighboring Cote de Nuits is mostly a red wine paradise, while the Cote de Beaune further south is where the world’s most expensive Chardonnay is planted.
+Corton-Charlemagne is a name that always elicits intense excitement from collectors – the grand cru vineyards of this appellation face south-west toward the village of Pernand-Vergelesses and across the valley toward Savigny.
+The much-revered grand cru takes its name from the first Holy Roman Emperor, who was effectively the ruler of the civilized western world.
 He controlled many domaines in ancient Burgundy, including Corton.
 The earliest extant document referring to the cru dates back to the 14th century, although Chardonnay was not planted until the mid-1800s.

 Top Corton-Charlemagne producers: